4DSB/utapi/docs/INTEGRATIONS.md

 	}
 }
 ```
+{{MAKE THIS MORE MODULAR: EXPLAIN THE HOST SHOULD BE THE SAME AS CLOUDSERVER HOST, ETC}}

 * Start the Zenko cloud server in a new terminal:
 ```
 S3BACKEND=file npm start
+{{PLEASE REWRITE THIS CHUNK TO MAKE IT WORK WITH DOCKER CONTAINERS}}
 ```
 ### 3. Start the UTAPI server:
 ```
 npm run start_utapi
+{{PLEASE REWRITE THIS CHUNK TO MAKE IT WORK WITH DOCKER CONTAINERS}}
 ```
 * By default the UTAPI server runs at http://localhost:8100

 ### 4. Start the Redis server:
 ```
 redis-server
+{{PLEASE REWRITE THIS CHUNK TO MAKE IT WORK WITH DOCKER CONTAINERS}}
 ```

 ### 5. Configure access keys for the utapiuser: